Mo Farah: 2009–2010: British records and European champion

-2011-12: European and British records, and world medals
+2011–12: European and British records, and world medals

 2011 was a successful year for Farah, beginning on 8 January at the Edinburgh Cross Country, where he defeated the top four finishers of that year's European Championships to take victory in the long race.

-In February 2011, Farah announced that he would be relocating to Portland, Oregon to work with new coach Alberto Salazar, train alongside Galen Rupp, and avoid the attention of the British tabloids.
+In February 2011, Farah announced that he would be relocating to Portland, Oregon to work with new couch Alberto Salazar, train alongside Galen Rupp, and avoid the attention of the British tabloids.
 On 19 February 2011 in Birmingham, England, Farah broke the European 5000 m indoor record with a time of 13:10.60, at the same time taking ten seconds off the 29-year-old British indoor record of Nick Rose.
 On 5 March 2011, he won gold in the 3000 metres at the European Indoor Championships.
 On 20 March, Farah also won the NYC Half Marathon in a time of 1:00:23, a new British record.
 He and training partner Galen Rupp had originally planned on running a 10,000 m race in New Zealand.
 However, after the race was cancelled due to the Christchurch earthquake and damage done to the track, they entered the half-marathon in New York.

 On 3 June 2011, at a Diamond League meeting in Eugene, Oregon, Farah won the Prefontaine Classic's 10,000 m event in 26:46.57, setting a new British and European record.
 On 22 July 2011, at a Diamond League meeting in Monaco, he set a new British national record in the 5000 m with a time of 12:53.11.
 Farah edged out American Bernard Lagat to win the race.

 In the 2011 World Championships in Athletics in Daegu, South Korea, Farah made a major breakthrough on the world stage by taking the silver medal in the 10,000 m and then the gold in the 5000 m.
 He became the first British man to win a World Championships medal over either distance.
 Farah had in fact been more strongly favoured to take the 10,000 m title, but was narrowly beaten in a last lap sprint by Ethiopian Ibrahim Jeilan.
 In the 5000 m, he overcame Lagat, beating him into second place.
 Following the race, Dave Moorcroft, former 5000 metres world record holder, hailed Farah as "the greatest male distance runner that Britain has ever seen".

 At the European Championships in June 2012, he won the 5000m.
 This then made Farah the first athlete to win this European title more than once.